Introduction

 \[P(o \vert c) = \frac{\exp (u_o^T v_c)}{\sum_{w \in V} \exp(u^T_w v_c)}\]

 The gradient of this loss function comes out to be expected context vector subtracted from the observed context vector.
-The center word is pulled otwards words that are observed in its context and away from those that are not
+The center word is pulled towards words that are observed in its context and away from those that are not

 \[v_c^{new } = v_c^{old} + \text{observed} - \text{expected}\]